You can translate the document:

 Folder Structure

-It is important to use an organized Folder structure, specially for complex projects, as it will help to locate elements and have a clear understanding of the different elements of the project.
+Having an organized folder structure is critical, especially for complex projects, as it helps in locating elements and clearly understanding the different elements of a project.

-Based on the project structure described above, these are the recommended folders:
+Based on the project structure described above, these are the recommendations for folders:

 • In complex projects, additional subfolders can be added to group related elements.